dandeliondino/tile_bit_tools/README.md

 #### Advanced edits
 - User templates can be moved from one user folder to another manually in the file system.
 - Terrain templates are plain-text Resource files (see: *Warning Regarding Resource Files*).
 You can open them in any text editor to make small changes or find-replace.
 - If you are making complex changes, you may want to extend [TemplateBitData](https://github.com/dandeliondino/tile_bit_tools/blob/main/addons/tile_bit_tools/core/template_bit_data.gd), the Resource script.
-It inherits [BitData](https://github.com/dandeliondino/tile_bit_tools/blob/main/addons/tile_bit_tools/core/bit_data.gd), which contains some helpful iterators and bit manipulation functions.
+It inherits [BitData](https://github.com/dandeliondino/tile_bit_tools/blob/main/addons/tile_bit_tools/core/bit_data.gd), which contains some helpful iterators and terrain bit manipulation functions.

 *After making any changes outside of Godot, go to Project Settings -> Plugins and toggle TileBitTools off and on again to reload the templates.*

-### To delete a template:
+### Delete a template:
 1. Select tiles
 2. Select template
 3. Click the `Delete` button (top-right of the template preview image)